India Inc expects Budget 2018-19 to include GST reforms, friendly business policies

-New Delhi: Tabled in Parliament on Monday by Finance Minister Arun Jaitley, the Economic Survey has estimated that the Indian economy will grow by 7-7.5 percent in 2018-19, re-establishing India as the world
+New Delhi: Tabled in Parliament on Monday by Finance Minister Arun Jaitley, the Economic Survey has estimated that the Indian economy will grow by 7-7.5 percent in 2018-19, re-establishing India as the worlds fastest-growing major economy.

 He further elaborated, "On the supply side, we respect the changes that the government brought in last year into the sector by giving it "Infrastructure status for affordable housing", but RBI has not given any directions to the banks per se on reducing cost of capital for projects which qualify as infrastructure.
 Also under section 80 IB, the push for smaller houses is welcome but we have requested the government to increase the size from 30 and 60 sq.m to 60 and 90 sq.m because this is a practical size which is even aspirationally more attractive to the homebuyer."